 An accused person charged with an indictable offence usually has the choice of a trial in the Ontario Court of Justice or in the Superior Court of Justice.
 The offences listed in section 469 can only have trials in the Superior Court of Justice.
 The offences listed in section 469 include:

 - piracy, and

 If you're arrested and held for a bail hearing while already on a recognizance of bail, the Crown can apply to have the recognizance of bail cancelled.
 They do this by making an application under section 524 of the Criminal Code.
 If the Crown does this, your bail hearing will address both your new charges, and the charges for which you previously had bail.

-A recognizance under section 810 of the Criminal Code is also known as an 810 peace bond[link to definition].
-If you sign a section 810 peace bond[link to definition], you will be required to follow certain conditions for up to 1 year.
+A recognizance under section 810 of the Criminal Code is also known as an 810 peace bond.
+If you sign a section 810 peace bond, you will be required to follow certain conditions for up to 1 year.

 If you don’t follow the conditions of your peace bond, you can be charged with the criminal offence breach of recognizance.